jeremyButtler/freezeTB/README.md

 [https://cygwin.com/install.html](
   https://cygwin.com/install.html)

-When at Select Packages menu for Cygwin install:
+When at "Select Packages" menu for Cygwin install:

 - Search for "make" then select the package named make.
   - make sure you are looking at the "full" and not the "pending list"
   - change "Skip" to make verison number with dropdown menu (choose most recent non-testing version)
+  - do not install gcc (it can not statically link)
 - mingw64-x86_64-gcc-core
 - mingw64-x86_64-zlib